 Section 3.2.1 describes how the MDSC can request a Transport PNC, via the MPI, to setup an ODU2 transit service over an ODU Topology described in section 3.1.1.

-This section provides the detailed JSON code describing this ODU Topology, using the [TE-TUNNEL] and [OTN-TUNNEL] YANG models.
+This section provides the detailed JSON code describing how the setup of this ODU2 transit service can be requested by the MDSC, using the [TE-TUNNEL] and [OTN-TUNNEL] YANG models at the MPI.

-Note that this example is based on -06 version of [TE-TUNNEL] and on the -02 version of [OTN-TUNNEL].
-Further changes to align with latest updates of these YANG models will be provided in the future version of this document.

 JSON code "use-case-1-odu2-service-01.json" has been provided at in the appendix of this document.

 Security Considerations